Compliance and enforcement policy for the Cannabis Act

 Voluntary actions by a regulated party may not preclude Health Canada from initiating other measures if they are appropriate in the circumstances.

-5.3.2 Measures initiated by Health Canada
+Measures initiated by Health Canada

-When a regulated party is unable or unwilling to take action, Health Canada may take enforcement action to address non-compliance or mitigate risks to public health or public safety.
+When a regulated party is unable or unwilling to act, Health Canada may take enforcement action to address non-compliance or mitigate risks to public health or public safety.
 Health Canada's actions are targeted to have the most positive impact on health and safety outcomes based on the effective use of resources.
 Health Canada uses the most appropriate actions and tools based on the impact of the non-compliance for each situation.

-• Issuing public advisories or other forms of risk communication
+• issuing public advisories or other forms of risk communication

-• Seizure and detention
+• seizure and detention

-• Issuing administrative monetary penalties up to $1 million
+• issuing administrative monetary penalties up to $1 million

-• Issuing a ministerial order to recall products from the market, conduct tests or studies, produce information or documents, or take other measures
+• issuing a ministerial order to recall products from the market, conduct tests or studies, produce information or documents, or take other measures

 Decision factors

-• Public health and public safety risk
+• public health and public safety risk

 • The real or potential risk to public health or public safety

-• Behaviour of the regulated party
+• behaviour of the regulated party

 • Whether the regulated party acted with indifference, recklessness or premeditation